NeriahL/balance-app/README.md

 4. quit. - This command quits the program.

+5. send. - This command sends queries to server.

 In order to compile and run this program there are several options: